ryuumx/serverless-datalake-on-aws/lab4/README.md

 3. Build a simple time series Visual for the data set.
 	1. Click on the Line Chart visual at the bottom panel Visual types
 	2. Click on **Date**, **Revenue** and **Product Categories** in that order.
+    3. Wait for the data to get loaded.

 	![timeseries-sample](./img/timeseries-sample.png)